 Fluid may accumulate between the skin and the underlying tissues following surgery, trauma, or vigorous exercise.
 This is referred to as a seroma.
-A seroma is the most common complication following an abdominoplasty.
-You may notice an increase in your abdominal girth, localized swelling, or shape change, which should alert you that a seroma may have occurred in your post-operative period.
+You may notice localized swelling, or shape change, which should alert you that a seroma may have occurred in your post-operative period.
 Seromas should be addressed to prevent any unfavorable outcomes.
 Should this problem occur, notify your surgeon, and additional procedures for drainage of fluid may be required.